Genome-Function-Initiative-Oxford/Zone-Equalisation-Normalisation/README.md

 <a id="reverse_norm"></a>
 ## Reversing Prior bigWig Normalisation
-The module `ReverseNorm` enables non-normalised bigWigs to be created from bigWigs that have previously been normalised.
-This step is optional, but can be used to avoid double normalisation if renormalising bigWigs with ZEN.
+The module `ReverseNorm` provides an optional step to enable non-normalised bigWigs to be created from bigWigs that have previously been normalised.
+This can be used to avoid double normalisation if renormalising bigWigs with ZEN.
 It works by estimating the coverage value that has been produced by a single read fragment, and dividing signal by this to obtain the coverage that would have been produced has linear normalisation not been applied.

 <br>